oneapi-src/oneDNN/tests/benchdnn/doc/knobs_perf_report.md

 ```

 Runs a set of inner products measuring performance and dumping custom template -
-reporting descriptor, minimum time, and corresponding gigaFLOPs.
+reporting descriptor, minimum time, and corresponding gigaFLOPS.
 Note: ',' is
 not a special symbol here; any other delimiter can be used:
 ``` sh
     ./benchdnn --ip --mode=p --perf-template=%prb%,%-time%,%-Gflops% \